cosmoinin/MGPT/README.md

 - CLPT Lagrangian-biased tracers correlation function

-- A set of Q and R functions (extensions to that of Matsubara 2008b) from which other statistics, as leading bispectrum can be constructed.
+- A set of Q and R functions (extensions to those of Matsubara 2008b) from which other statistics, as leading bispectrum can be constructed.

 The code units are Mpc/h.

 The power spectrum convention is
 (2pi)^3 delta_D(k+k') P(k) = <delta(k) delta(k')>

-The code is divided in three pieces: MGPT-PS, MGPT-qfunctions and MGPT-CLPT
+The code is divided in three pieces: I. MGPT-PS; II.
+MGPT-qfunctions; and III.
+MGPT-CLPT

 ## II.
 MGPT_PS